 CATS to start process of deciding interim CEO's new salary; still paying former CEO salary

-BATON ROUGE - The Capital Area Transit System took the first step in deciding on a salary for the newly appointed interim CEO Dwana Williams.
+BATON ROUGE - The Capital Area Transit System took the first step in deciding on a salary for the newly appointed interim CEO Dwana Williams, all while it continues to pay its last boss who was booted from the position.

 Williams was appointed interim CEO last month on April 11th after Bill Deville was removed from the position.